zephraph/notes/Projects/Pre-publish plugin.md

 }
 ```

 All kinds of fun things happening here.
 I'm going to ignore most of this given that the last part (`case 2`) seems like what I want.
 It's calling `apiRequest` with a `POST` and some data.
+That said, I don't really know what the other two cases are doing.
+The best way that I know how to handle this is to set a breakpoint and walk through the code while it's trying to do its thing.

+### Break out the breakpoints

+I put a breakpoint on line 64877 (which likely means nothing to you).
+It's mapped over to that `return a(this, void 0, Proimse...` as seen in the code snippet above.
+It's the very next line under the `apiUploadFile` definition.

+I'll start by just... uploading some files.